 Because of these pixel array noise sources, it is recommended that the maximum gain used be 40x at 0°C, which typically gives a noise floor between 1e and 0.4e.
 Using higher gains will provide limited benefit and will degrade the signal to noise ratio due to the EMCCD excess noise factor.
-Furthermore, the image sensor is not limited by
+Furthermore, the image sensor is not limited by dark current noise sources when the temperature is below 25°C. Therefore, cooling below 25°C will not provide a significant improvement to the noise floor.
+Lower temperatures will reduce the number of hot pixel defects observed only during image integration times longer than 1 s.
+Note the useful plot below:

-WARNING: The EMCCD should not be operated near saturation for an extended period, as this may result in gain aging and permanently reduce the gain.
+CAUTION: The EMCCD should not be operated near saturation for an extended period, as this may result in gain aging and permanently reduce the gain.
 It should be noted that device degradation associated with gain aging is not covered under the device warranty.